 The new provisions also clarified the procedure in the course of a prepared liquidation, complementing the existing provisions with a quasi-tendering procedure.
 This quasi-tendering procedure is intended to protect the participants of proceedings from the sale of assets at a negative price, without proper examination of other market players' interest in acquiring the business or the business' components (Articles 56ab and 56cc).7

 After the above-mentioned changes, pre-pack application may be filed by any participant in the proceedings for declaration of bankruptcy; that is, anyone who has filed for bankruptcy and the debtor (including a natural person carrying out no economic activity).
 For example, in response to a creditor's bankruptcy petition, a debtor may file a pre-pack application.
 A novelty, however, is the obligation to pay a deposit in the amount of 10 per cent of the offered price, which purpose is to make the potential buyer more credible.8 The doctrine criticises the solutions of amendments that, while introducing the tender-like proceedings, do not introduce the planned auction to external entities.
-According to current regulations, only participants of proceedings and persons indicated by them may enter an auction.9 Therefore, if, after the announcement, an external entity will be interested in the acquisition, it should either file its own bankruptcy petition together with a pre-pack application and an indication of the buyer, or be attached to already existing petition of another participant in proceedings (which should then be modified accordingly).
+According to current regulations, only participants of proceedings potential buyers indicated by them may enter an auction.9 Therefore, if, after the announcement, a creditor is interested in the acquisition, that creditor should either file separate bankruptcy petition concerning the debtor together with a pre-pack application and an indication of the buyer, or be attached to an already existing petition of another participant in proceedings (which should then be modified accordingly).